Nederrijn

-From the city of Utrecht Kromme Rijn forks into the Vecht to the north, and into the Oude Rijn (Utrecht and South Holland) to the west.
-The first part is channelised and known as Leidse Rijn (Leiden Rhine), after the railway bridge near Harmelen (municipality Woerden) it's known as Oude Rijn, flowing westward to the North Sea.
+From the city of Utrecht, the Kromme Rijn forks into the Vecht to the north, and into the Oude Rijn (Utrecht and South Holland) to the west.
+The first part is channelised and known as the Leidse Rijn (Leiden Rhine).
+After the railway bridge near Harmelen (municipality Woerden) it is known as the Oude Rijn, flowing westward to the North Sea.

 In order to regulate the distribution of drainage between the different branches of the Rhine, several dams have been constructed.
-If the dams are closed, there is little flow in the Nederrijn and most of the water is drained by the IJssel.
-As for the Old Rhine, close to the North Sea a pumping station prevents the river for sea tides and silting.
+If the dams were to be closed, there would be little flow in the Nederrijn and most of the water would be drained by the IJssel.
+As for the Old Rhine, there is a pumping station near the North Sea that protects the river from sea tides and silting.

 Bridges over the Nederrijn are in Arnhem (railway and three road bridges), in Heteren (A50) and Rhenen.
 Ferries are found near Doorwerth, Wageningen, Opheusden, Elst and Amerongen.

 History

 In 1530, the Rhine near Arnhem was moved, a project that was completed in 1536.
 The city, which originated along the St. Jansbeek ("St. John's Brook'), could develop better now that it was closer to the river, and was also more easily defended against Habsburg expansionism into Guelders.